omnia-network/omnia-proxy/README.md

 }
 ```

+### `/health-check`
+This endpoint just returns a `200 OK` response.

 ## Current limitations
 - The proxy **doesn't** remove unused/disconnected peers from the WireGuard configuration and from the local database.
-- Every time the proxy received a request, it reads WireGuard status from docker command line to get the updated public IP of the peers.
+- Every time the proxy received a request, it <u>reads WireGuard status from docker command line</u> to get the updated public IP of the peers.
 This is not efficient and should be improved.

 ## Improvements
 We could use [localtunnel server](https://github.com/localtunnel/server) to achieve the same result, without WireGuard and with a simpler setup.